scionproto-contrib/caddy-scion/README.md

 ## User/admin setup

-If you are looking for installing and configuring the SCION-HTTP proxy as an user or network administrator, please refer to the [HTTP Proxy Documentation](https://scion-http-proxy.readthedocs.io/en/latest/index.html).
+If you are looking for installing and configuring the SCION-HTTP proxy as a user or network administrator, please refer to the [HTTP Proxy Documentation](https://scion-http-proxy.readthedocs.io/en/latest/index.html).

 ## Developer setup